morganmahan/gigstats/README.md

 List details of all gigs seen with a particular person
 - `persongigs "personname"`

+List all people and number of times gigs attended with them
+- `personcounts`

 ## Future Improvements / Stats

 `stats.getGigsForElement` should take in `[][]string` of rows, rather than working over the columns, as this would allow columns that aren't necessariy filled for each gig to be included in the results.
 Currently, as the missing values are removed in the columns arrays, the indexes of a particular gig with the index of, say, its corresponding tour name, will not line up.